-All things (万物) travel a path whose ‘end’ point is perfect balance.
+All things (万物) travel a path whose end point is perfect balance.
 In traveling this path, all things ebb and flow, veer left and right, rise and fall, strengthen and weaken, struggle and surrender, live and die, as they continue on the way.

-This ‘end’ is not an end per se.
-The ‘end’ I refer to is Nothing, and thus no thing will ever arrive ‘there’.
+This end is not an end, per se.
+The end I refer to is Nothing, and thus no thing will ever arrive there.
 In other words, nothing can ever arrive because all things are at the beginning of each moment.
-Yet, the beginning of each moment is the ‘end’ of each moment.
+Yet, the beginning of each moment is the end of each moment.
 Consider chapter 2’s, Thus Something and Nothing produce each other; and chapter 40’s, The myriad creatures in the world are born from Something, and Something from Nothing.

 You could say this end is this beginning is this end… and so on.
 I know this is starting to sound like nonsense, but just consider the words needed to say this nonsense.
-Begin & end, live & die, struggle & surrender, awake & asleep… each are poles apart (yin and yang) and not the balanced ‘golden middle’, the balanced ‘end’.
-The way to that ‘end’ is via extremes, yin and yang, and the journey is endless because we are already there.
+“Begin vs. end”, and all dipolar labels (see Yin Yang, Nature’s Hoodwink) are poles apart and not the balanced ‘golden middle’, the balanced end.
+The way to that end is via the polar extremes, yet the journey is endless because we are already there.
 Huh?
-Balance is imbalanced if it lacks a degree of imbalance.
-In other words, balance and imbalance are also extremes — yin and yang — and so require each other.
+Balance is unbalanced if it lacks a degree of imbalance.
+In other words, balance and imbalance are also extremes and so require each other, just as yin requires yang.
 Thus, to paraphrase the great Taoist disclaimer of chapter 1, “the balance that can be named is not the constant balance”.